Joint source-channel coding with feedback: Asymptotic expansions of the rate-distortion tradeoff

 $d = d_{\min}$ corresponds to almost-lossless transmission, and both Theorems \ref{th:A} and \ref{th:B} apply with $R(d)$ and $\mathcal V(d)$ equal to the entropy and the varentropy of the source, respectively, as long as the source is stationary and memoryless and the third moment of $\imath_{\mathsf S}(\mathsf S)$ is finite.

-\item For almost-lossless transmission of finite alphabet sources, the asymptotic expansion \eqref{f2v:2order} can be achieved by reliably (i.e. with probability of error $\sim \frac 1 k$) sending through the channel the type of the source outcome first, and then reliably sending each message whose type is one the most likely types with total mass $1- \epsilon$.
+\item For almost-lossless transmission of finite alphabet sources, the asymptotic expansion \eqref{f2v:2order} can be achieved by reliably (i.e. with probability of error $\sim \frac 1 k$) transmitting the type of the source outcome first followed by an index that describes the source outcome within its type class, unless the type of the source outcome is one of the least likely types with total mass $\epsilon$, in which case nothing is transmitted.

 \item Even if the channel is not symmetric, the asymptotic expansions in Theorems \ref{th:A}--\ref{th:C} can be achieved without common randomness $U$, by using constant composition channel codebooks.
 For instance, consider the scheme in Theorem~\ref{th:corX1} with $P_{X^\infty}$ drawn from the distribution equiprobable over the capacity-achieving type.
-Since $\E{\tau | X^\infty} = \E{\tau}$ a.s., almost every such codebook attains the bound in \eqref{f2v:a0} up to logarithmic terms, resulting in a deterministic construction attaining \eqref{f2v:2order}. \item Note that \eqref{f2v:2order} is achieved by a stop-feedback code.
-We can further show that even without any feedback one can still achieve the optimal first order performance
+Since $\E{\tau | X^\infty} = \E{\tau}$ a.s., almost every such codebook attains the bound in \eqref{f2v:a0} up to logarithmic terms, resulting in a deterministic construction attaining \eqref{f2v:2order}.

+\item Stop-feedback codes are remarkably powerful at finite blocklength; indeed, up to the terms of order $\bigo{ \log k}$, they attain the fundamental limits in the settings of Theorems \ref{th:A}, \ref{f2v:thm:2order} and \ref{th:C}.
+As the converse parts of Theorems \ref{th:A}, \ref{f2v:thm:2order} and \ref{th:C} demonstrate, relying on feedback more heavily can only bring in an improvement of order at most $\bigo{\log k}$.

+\item Note that \eqref{f2v:2order} is achieved by a stop-feedback code.
+We can further show that even without any feedback one can still achieve the optimal first-order performance

 provided variable-length channel coding is allowed.
-Indeed, one can first use the variable-length excess-distortion compressor from~\cite{kostina2014varrate} on $S^k$ to get a binary string of average length $(1-\epsilon) k R(d) + O(\sqrt{k})$, see~\eqref{intro:s}.
+Indeed, one can first use the variable-length excess-distortion compressor from~\cite{kostina2015varrate} on $S^k$ to get a binary string of average length $(1-\epsilon) k R(d) + O(\sqrt{k})$, see~\eqref{intro:s}.
 Then, truncating the length at $k^2$ and transmitting $2\log k$ data bits with reliability ${1\over k^2}$, we can reliably inform the encoder about the total number of data bits $b$ to be sent next.
-We may then use a capacity-achieving code of length ${b\over C} + O(\sqrt{b \log b})$ to send the data bits with reliability $1\over k$ \cite{polyanskiy2010channel}. \item The naive separation achieves at most:
+We may then use a capacity-achieving code of length ${b\over C} + O(\sqrt{b \log b})$ to send the data bits with reliability $1\over k$ \cite{polyanskiy2010channel}.

+\item The naive separation scheme, i.e. a fixed-length source code followed by a channel code achieves at most: